Programme overview

 Our students acquire the tools and skills required for cutting-edge economic analysis, including:

-- state-of-the-art empirical methods, focusing on their application with the most widely used software (R and Stata); and
+• state-of-the-art empirical methods, focusing on their application with the most widely used software (R and Stata and Python); and

 Structure of the programme

-The programme includes a set of core courses, and students can specialise (or major) in one of three areas:
+The programme builds on a set of diversified courses, and students have to combine compulsory and optional courses to complete 60 ECTS.
+Students can specialise (or major) in one of two areas:

 To major in one of these, students must complete a pre-specified list of optional courses.
 These specialisations allow students to acquire additional skills in their area of interest, and signal their interest and skills to potential employers; however, students can also opt for an MSc in Applied Economics without specialisation.

-The programme culminates in a dissertation on an applied topic, chosen by the candidate under the supervision of a faculty member, or in an internship (30 ECTS).
+The programme culminates in a dissertation on an applied topic chosen by the candidate under the supervision of a faculty member (30 ECTS).
+The dissertation can either be a research thesis or an internship thesis.

 Degree awarded